 Drainable vs. Non-Drainable Louvers

 Understanding what is required of your louvers will give you a better idea of which type suits your needs best.
 Drainable blades provide better protection against water penetration, but may offer higher pressure drops.
 Non drainable louvers may offer a more appealing aesthetic due to the lack of gutters.
-Cost may also be a factor.
+Cost and maintenance may also be a factor.

 Some louvers are built for aesthetics, some for rejection of water, others are built for better structural performance.
 Many types of louvers are available at AWV to meet your requirements for performance, depth, opening size, shape, and type of blades.